Yannick Hanfmann

 Yannick Hanfmann (born 13 November 1991) is a German professional tennis player.
-He has a career-high ATP singles ranking of world No. 45, achieved in July 2023, and a best doubles ranking of No. 81, attained in July 2024.
+He has a career-high ATP singles ranking of world No. 45 achieved on 3 July 2023 and a best doubles ranking of No. 81, reached on 15 July 2024.
+He is currently the No. 2 German singles player.

-He is known for his powerful serves (up to 143 mph) and groundstrokes.
+Hanfmann won the ATP Tour doubles title at the 2026 Stuttgart Open, with compatriot Jan-Lennard Struff.

 Hanfmann played college tennis at the University of Southern California.